-Pancakes are a special recipe coming from Brittany, a region in north-west France, which became famous and appreciate very fast across the entire world.
-They can be both sweet ("Crepes") and salty ("Gallette") and the fillings vary from very simple (sugar, jam, honey, chocolate) to spectacular and exciting combinations.
-Originally, the pancakes were served with cider (apple based drink).
-Only after a while a new and spectacular serving method appeared: "crepes Suzette" (flaming pancakes with liquor and orange juice).
+pancakes are a special recipe coming from brittany, a region in north-west france, which became famous and appreciated very fast across the entire world. they can be both sweet ("crepes") and salty ("gallettes") and the fillings vary from very simple (sugar, jam, honey, chocolate) to spectacular and exciting combinations. originally, the pancakes were served with cider (apple based drink). only after a while a new and spectacular serving method appeared: "crepes suzette" (flaming pancakes with liquor and orange juice).

-In France there is an actual holiday when traditionally pancakes are served.
-It's called "La Chandeleur" (on the 2nd of February).
-This day has become known as the Pancakes Day because it's customary to offer pancakes.
-The legends says that somebody who, on this day, can throw a pancake in the air and catch in the pan with his left hand while holding a golden coin in his right hand will be rich and prosperous for the rest of the year.
+in france there is an actual holiday when traditionally pancakes are served. it's called "la chandeleur" (on the 2nd of february). this day has become known as the pancakes day because it's customary to offer pancakes. the legend says that somebody who, on this day, can throw a pancake in the air and catch in the pan with his left hand while holding a golden coin in his right hand will be rich and prosperous for the rest of the year.

 - 5 eggs (you can use as many eggs as you like, depending on how many pancakes you want to cook)